 - 1 package silken tofu ( 12.3 ounces) firm

-- 2 tablespoon water
+- 2 tablespoons water

 - 2 fat garlic cloves ( or 2 teaspoons granulated garlic)

 - 1 rounded teaspoon onion powder (or a couple slices white onion)

 - 1 teaspoon salt